Scratchaker/Windows-Python-Launcher/README.md

 - `pythonversion` - Python version to use with the launcher.
 - `pythondir` - Path or command for Python executable (Useful when using portable python versions).
 - `windowname` - Title of the command prompt window.
 - `initialfiles` - List of initial files to run if no argument is provided.
+(Follow the example structure to add filenames).
 - `usevenv` - Create and use a virtual environment (1 = enabled, 0 = disabled).
 - `venvname` - Name of the virtual environment.
 - `installrequirementsfile` - Install `requirements.txt` in venv (1 = enabled, 0 = disabled).